-Ability: A concept that symbolizes or categorizes people based on person’s ways of navigating and negotiating society – physically, emotionally, psychologically, and/or mentally.
-Source: Tri-college libraries: Allyship and Anti-Oppression Resource Guide.
+Ability: A concept that symbolizes or categorizes people based on a person’s ways of navigating and negotiating society – physically, emotionally, psychologically, and/or mentally—source: Tri-college libraries: Allyship and Anti-Oppression Resource Guide.

-Ableism: Oppression, prejudice, stereotyping, or discrimination against disabled people on the basis of actual or presumed disability.
+Ableism: Oppression, prejudice, stereotyping, or discrimination against disabled people based on actual or presumed disability.
 Source: http://www.autistichoya.com/p/definitions.html

 Able Body: People who do not have any physical or sensory disability or mobility impairment.

-Differently able: Can refer to any person with a disability, and is usually a euphemistic phrase to avoid saying "disability" or "disabled."
+Differently able: This can refer to any person with a disability and is usually a euphemistic phrase to avoid saying "disability" or "disabled."
 Source: http://www.autistichoya.com/p/ableist-words-and-terms-to-avoid.html

 Otherwise stated, terms are adapted from: